 Today marks the official start of a syndrome I like to call Procrastinator’s Panic.
 There’s now less than one week until Christmas, and you can almost sense the desperation of those last-minute holiday shoppers.

 If you’ve already finished your holiday shopping, then I’d like to ask you to look for one more gift — for yourself.
 Let’s call it the gift of financial freedom.
-Here’s a quick rundown of what you can do for yourself…
+Here’s a quick rundown of how you can start fixing your credit…

 Of course, nothing I said in the video above is controversial.
 This, however, might be: You should also explore credit correction.

 This is also known as credit repair, and it’s as useful as it is dangerous.
-To be clear: The concept itself isn’t dangerous.
+To be clear: The concept of fixing your credit isn’t dangerous.
 Sadly, though, there are scammers and schemers who prey upon people who can really benefit from this service.

 So how do you tell the good guys from the bad guys?
 It’s actually not as hard as you think.

 First, let’s define what credit correction is.
 To quote Debt.com’s report on What Is Credit Repair?
 (AKA “Credit Correction”)…

 If you correct mistakes that often appear on your credit report, you can actually improve your credit score.
 That’s what credit repair services (or similar services by different names) do.
 They review your credit reports, identify errors and then do the legwork to dispute those errors with the credit bureaus.

 These mistakes can drag down your credit score, which in turn can make it much more difficult to get a car loan or a mortgage — or even a credit card — at a decent interest rate.
 Over your lifetime, that can cost you literally tens of thousands of dollars.

 You might wonder, “How many mistakes can there possibly be on my credit report?”
 When you consider you have three reports (one each with Equifax, Experian, Transunion) and the sheer amount of transactions that get added to those reports, it’s amazing there aren’t more errors.